CIBC Agility Savings Account Review: Should You Open?

 The CIBC Agility Online Savings Account requires a minimum opening deposit of $1,000.

-Other online savings accounts make it easy to get started.
+Other online savings accounts make it easy to get started and earn a high yield.
 They have minimum deposits as low as $25, with some savings accounts imposing no minimum deposit.

 How to Open an Account